 At the end of April 2001 the IEM process had included:

-- A comprehensive stakeholder workshop in September 2000 which identified and agreed various improvements and protective measures which need to be implemented on Chapman’s Peak Drive with the overriding and urgent requirement to reopen the road to traffic as soon as possible being supported by all participants.
+- A comprehensive stakeholder workshop in September 2000 which identified and agreed various improvements and protective measures which needed to be implemented on Chapman’s Peak Drive with the overriding and urgent requirement to re-open the road to traffic as soon as possible being supported by all participants.